Cocaine

 Some of the effects of cocaine addiction are given below.

-Crash Symptoms - experienced when cocaine effects are withdrawn - These symptoms usually resolve in 24 hours • Dysphoria - abnormal depression • Anhedonia - the inability to feel pleasure • Anxiety, irritation, fatigue, and hypersomnolence (increased sleepiness) After prolonged use the symptoms are more severe: • Intense craving • Depression • Severe suicidal tendencies
+Crash Symptoms - experienced when cocaine effects are withdrawn - These symptoms usually resolve in 24 hours • Dysphoria - abnormal depression • Anhedonia - the inability to feel pleasure • Anxiety, irritation, fatigue, and hypersomnolence (increased sleepiness) After prolonged use, the symptoms are more severe: • Intense craving • Depression • Severe suicidal tendencies

 Managing Cocaine Abuse

-Cocaine addiction is one of the most difficult addictions to treat.
+Cocaine addiction is one of the most challenging addictions to treat.
 Cocaine withdrawal leads to intense cravings that are extremely difficult to resist.
 Even with successful initial management, relapses and urges to use can occur after months or even years.
 A multifaceted approach is required to treat cocaine addiction.

 References